Kansas man admits downloading child porn after Shawnee police track email - NewsBreak

 Kansas man admits downloading child porn after Shawnee police track email

-KANSAS CITY, Kan.
-(WDAF) — A Kansas man admits to downloading thousands of images containing child pornography.
+KANSAS CITY, Kan. — A Kansas man admits downloading thousands of images containing child pornography.

-Court documents show an online tip from the National Center for Missing and Exploited Children notified the Shawnee Police Department that dozens of illegal images were uploaded to Google Drive in December 2020.
+Court documents show an online tip from the National Center for Missing and Exploited Children notified the Shawnee Police Department that dozens of illegal images were uploaded into Google Drive in December 2020.

 Investigators determined the email account used belonged to Packham while he was on parole for another crime.Federal investigation ends against officer in Kansas teen’s death

-Officers arrested Packham in February 2021 for violating the conditions of his parole.
+Officers arrested Packham in February 2021, for violation the conditions of his parole.

 Shawnee police executed a search warrant at his home and found more than 1,000 child pornography photos and videos on various electronic devices and thumb drives.